-CMP 300 SYSTEMS ANALYSIS AND DESIGN
+CMP 300 SYSTEMS ANALYSIS AND DESIGN\

 An introduction to the fundamental concepts of systems analysis and design.
 The role of the system analyst and the training skills required to function in this position are presented.
 Students will do application analysis, including modeling of processes and data and transformation of analysis results into a design for a specific computer environment.
 Design of programs, system testing, evaluation, conversion and documentation will also be discussed.
 The life cycle concept and its application to business systems are also discussed.
 1 c.u.
-Prerequisites: BUS 200; CMP 110, CMP126.
+Prerequisite: CMP 126.

-CMP 322 INTRODUCTION TO OPERATING SYSTEMS
+CMP 322 INTRODUCTION TO OPERATING SYSTEMS\

-Introduction to the organization, design and implementation of operating systems covering: basic concepts and considering examples of current systems, structure, process management, scheduling; interaction of concurrent processes; I/O; device handling; memory and virtual memory management, file management; communication, synchronization, processor allocation, and distributed file sys-1 c.u. tems
+Introduction to the organization, design and implementation of operating systems covering: basic concepts and considering examples of current systems, structure, process management, scheduling; interaction of concurrent processes; I/O; device handling; memory and virtual memory management, file management; communication, synchronization, processor allocation, and distributed file systems.
+1 c.u.